>

 Yes, a cold water shampoo and/or rinse doesn’t make for the most luxurious hair washing experience.
 But cold water will snap those cuticles shut, which in turn will lock in moisture, make your hair shinier and reduce frizz.

-After shampooing, apply a deep conditioner.
+After shampooing, apply a deep conditioner or a mask.
 Choose a formula that answers the needs of your hair.
 Is it dry?
 Pick a moisturizing formula that contains humectants like glycol, glycerin or good quality oils.
 Is it weak?
 You’ll need a protein reconstructor with silk amino acids or keratin to restore strength.

 7. Be a Hair Conditioner Junkie

 With curly hair, it’s always a delicate balance between moisture and protein.
 Too much of the first and your hair could become limp and mushy.
 Too much of the latter, and it may become too stiff and brittle.
 Always monitor the condition of your hair and adjust your conditioner as needed.
-Factors like the time of year (humidity in the summer vs. dry winter air), or your body’s own cycles can change up your moisture/protein balance and require a switch in the shower.
+Factors like the time of year (humidity in the summer versus dry winter air), or your body’s own cycles can change up your moisture/protein balance and require a switch in the shower.
+That’s how to take care of curly hair.

 8. Plop Your Hair For Frizz-Free Locks